-Recently I’d noticed a phishing attempt whereby someone was sending me to a webpage to try and trick me into entering my Google AdWords login details.
+Recently I’d noticed a phishing attempt on Google whereby someone was sending me to a page to try and trick me into entering my Google AdWords login details.

-The scammer would likely use my account logins to rack up massive PPC ad spends on all kinds of spammy products, hitting me with a massive AdWords bill whilst they (probably) make revenue through an affiliate program of some kind, where they may be able to hide behind the paper trail to some extent.
-That, or simply sell my account details on the darkweb to the highest bidder.
+The scammer would likely use my account logins to rack up massive PPC ad spends on all kinds of spammy products, hitting me with a massive AdWords bill whilst they (probably) made decent revenue through an affiliate program of some kind, where they may be able to cover their tracks.
+That, or to simply sell my account details on the darkweb to the highest bidder.

 From further digging I found that there were a load of scams being run through Google’s site builder tools – either through Google Sites (accessible via the G Suite) OR for free using the Google My Business site generator tool.
 This is where you can activate an auto-generated website based on the information on your Google Business profile.
-This platform is much more limited vs the Google Sites one, but can still be put to use by scammers.
+This platform is much more limited vs the Google Sites one, but can still be put to use by scammers, which I’ll expand upon later on here.

 How the Google AdWords phishing attempt works

-I’d shared my original findings over on Twitter when I first noticed this attempt, and despite it being pretty evil you also have to admit it’s quite smart.
+I’d shared my original findings over on Twitter when I first noticed this attempt, and despite it being pretty evil you also have to admit it’s quite smart, in a bit of a geeky way.

 Here’s how the phishing attempt worked: